tianshang486/mysql/intl.en-US/RDS PostgreSQL Database/Account/Create an account on an ApsaraDB RDS for PostgreSQL instance.md

 ## Account types

-ApsaraDB RDS for PostgreSQL instances support two types of database accounts: privileged accounts and standard accounts.
+ApsaraDB RDS for PostgreSQL instances support two types of accounts: privileged accounts and standard accounts.
 The following table describes these account types.

 |Account type|Description|
 |------------|-----------|
-|**Privileged account**|-   You can create and manage privileged accounts by using the ApsaraDB for RDS console or API operations.
+|**Privileged account**|-   You can create and manage privileged accounts by using the ApsaraDB RDS console or the API.
--   For an ApsaraDB RDS for PostgreSQL instance with local SSDs, you can create only one privileged account.
-For an ApsaraDB RDS for PostgreSQL instance with cloud disks, you can create multiple privileged accounts.
-A privileged account allows you to manage all standard accounts and databases in an ApsaraDB RDS for PostgreSQL instance.
+-   If your RDS instance uses local SSDs, you can create only one privileged account.
+If your RDS instance uses standard or enhanced SSDs, you can create more than one privileged account.
+A privileged account allows you to manage all of the standard accounts and databases that are created on your RDS instance.
--   A privileged account has more permissions, which allows you to perform more fine-grained management operations.
-For example, you can grant query permissions on different tables to different users.
+-   A privileged account has more permissions that allow you to manage your RDS instance at more fine-grained levels.
+For example, you can grant the query permissions on different tables to different users.
--   You can use a privileged account to disconnect any accounts from their authorized databases in your ApsaraDB RDS for PostgreSQL instance. |
+-   A privileged account has the permissions to disconnect any accounts that are created on your RDS instance. |
-|**Standard account**|-   You can create and manage standard accounts by using the ApsaraDB for RDS console, API operations, or SQL statements.
+|**Standard account**|-   You can create and manage standard accounts by using the ApsaraDB RDS console, API, or SQL statements.
--   You can create multiple standard accounts for an ApsaraDB RDS for PostgreSQL instance.
+-   You can create more than one standard account on your RDS instance.
--   You must grant permissions on specific databases to a standard account.
+-   You must grant the permissions on specific databases to a standard account.
--   You cannot use a standard account to create or manage other accounts, nor disconnect other accounts from databases. |
+-   A standard account does not have the permissions to create, manage, or disconnect other accounts on your RDS instance. |

 ## Precautions

+-   If your RDS instance uses local SSDs, you can create one privileged account in the ApsaraDB RDS console.
+After the privileged account is created, it cannot be deleted.
+You can also create and manage more than one standard account by using SQL statements.
--   Databases within the same instance share all of the resources that belong to the instance.
-You can create databases, privileged accounts, and standard accounts for an ApsaraDB RDS for PostgreSQL instance.
-You can create as many databases as you want.
-You can also manage standard accounts and databases by using SQL statements.
+-   If your RDS instance uses standard or enhanced SSDs, you can create more than one privileged account and standard account in the ApsaraDB RDS console.
+You can also create and manage more than one standard account by using SQL statements.
--   To migrate data from an on-premises database to an ApsaraDB for RDS instance, you must create a database and an account in the RDS instance.
-Ensure that the database has the same properties as the on-premises database, and the account of the database has the same permissions as the account of the on-premises database.
+-   To migrate data from an on-premises database to your RDS instance, you must create a database and an account on the RDS instance.
+Make sure that the created database has the same properties as the on-premises database.
+Also make sure that the created account has the same permissions on the created database as the account that is authorized to manage the on-premises database.
--   Use service roles to create accounts and follow the principle of least privilege to assign appropriate read-only and read/write permissions to the accounts.
-When necessary, you can create multiple database accounts and allow each of them to access only data relevant to their own business tasks.
-If an account does not need to write data to a database, assign the read-only permissions to the account.
+-   Follow the least privilege principle to create accounts and grant them appropriate read-only and read/write permissions on databases.
+If necessary, you can create more than one account and grant them only the permissions on specific databases.
+If an account does not need to write data to a database, grant only the read-only permissions on that database to the account.
--   To ensure database security, set strong account passwords and change the passwords on a regular basis.
+-   For security purposes, we recommend that you specify strong passwords for the accounts on your RDS instance and change the passwords on a regular basis.

 ## Create an account on an RDS instance that uses standard or enhanced SSDs